-Perth Para-shooter Anton Zappelli has started the World Para-sport Shooting Championships in Sydney with a bang, claiming silver on day one of competition.
+Perth Para-shooter Anton Zappelli has started the World Shooting Para-sport Championships in Sydney, NSW, with a bang, claiming silver on day one of competition.

-The Rio Paralympian secured his first medal at a major championships in the mixed 10m air rifle prone SH1 event, finishing with a score of 252.9, just 0.3 behind newly crowned world champion Matt Skelhon of Great Britain.
+The 2016 Paralympian secured his first medal at a major event in the mixed 10m air rifle prone SH1, finishing with a score of 252.9, just 0.3 behind newly crowned world champion Matt Skelhon of Great Britain.

 “I haven’t really processed what it means to win silver.
 I was feeling reasonably confident in the final, but I got the odd shot that wasn’t quite right and it rattled me.

-“I’ve actually had a few problems with this rifle since last Friday, and there wasn’t a lot I could do before World Championships started, but I fixed it with the old band-aid effect and crossed my fingers.
-I feel really lucky to come back with a half decent shot to win silver.”
+“I’ve actually had a few problems with this rifle since last Friday (4 October), and there wasn’t a lot I could do before World Championships started, but I fixed it with the old band-aid effect and crossed my fingers.
+I feel really lucky to come back with a half-decent shot to win silver.”

-Bundaberg’s Chris Pitt missed out on a finals berth today, finishing 18th in mixed 25m pistol SH1, while Rohan Daw placed 45th in a field of 48 in his first ever World Championship event.
+Bundaberg’s Chris Pitt missed out on a finals berth today, finishing 18th in mixed 25m pistol SH1, while Rohan Daw placed 45th in a field of 48 at his first-ever World Championships event.

-And having that pressure to secure them on home soil is bitter sweet, according to Natalie Smith.
+And the pressure to secure them on home soil is bittersweet, according to Smith.

 “There are a whole lot of benefits to having this World Championships here in Sydney.
 We get to laugh at everyone who’s like, ‘Oh my god, the travelling!’ – we do that every time!
 It’s good to see that from somebody else for a change, but at the same time, we’re so close to Tokyo,” Smith said.

 “As you get closer to Tokyo, and the fewer competitions there are left, it increases pressure.
 Chances of wild cards to get to Tokyo are limited, so adding the pressure of a World Championships to the pressure of quota spots is tough.